Alexander Mitchell (Wisconsin politician)

-Alexander Mitchell (October 17, 1817 – April 19, 1887) was a Scottish-born banker, railroad financier and Democratic politician in Milwaukee.
+Alexander Mitchell (October 17, 1817 – April 19, 1887) was a Scottish-American immigrant, banker, railroad financier, Democratic politician, and Wisconsin pioneer.
+He was a major contributor to the early economic development of the city of Milwaukee and was president of the Wisconsin Marine and Fire Insurance Company Bank and the Chicago, Milwaukee and St. Paul Railway.
+He also served two terms in the U.S. House of Representatives, representing southeast Wisconsin from 1871 to 1875.
+He commissioned and is the namesake of the historic Mitchell Building in downtown Milwaukee.

+Mitchell's wife, Martha Reed Mitchell, was a notable philanthropist; her brother was Harrison Reed, the Reconstruction era governor of Florida.

+Mitchell's son, John L. Mitchell also served in Congress and became one of Wisconsin's U.S. senators.
+John Mitchell's son, Billy Mitchell, was a United States Army Air Service general and played a critical role in the establishment of the United States Air Force.
+Billy Mitchell is also the namesake of Milwaukee Mitchell International Airport.

 Early life

 Mitchell was born in Ellon, Aberdeenshire, Scotland, the son of Margaret (Lendrum) and John Mitchell, in 1817 and immigrated to the United States in 1839.
 He pursued a career in banking in Milwaukee, and founded the Marine Bank of Wisconsin.

 Business career

 Mitchell was president of the Chicago, Milwaukee and St. Paul Railway from 1864 to 1887.
 With fellow director Jeremiah Milbank (1818–1884) he built this railroad into one of the most profitable in the United States, and Mitchell became the wealthiest person in Wisconsin.

 Political career

 Mitchell represented Wisconsin's 1st congressional district in the Forty-second United States Congress.
 After redistricting he represented Wisconsin's 4th congressional district in the Forty-third United States Congress.
 He was nominated for Governor of Wisconsin by the Democratic Party in 1877, but he declined to run.